 different DSLR brands have different mounts, but if you used the 1.4mm on a canon, it will definitely fit any canon dslr.

-@tightsandtea… and how important is the auto sensor cleaning as well? the T3 doesnt have it so i don’t know if that’s a big issues or not. to me, what matters is the price of the camera, video capability (nothing extreme) and smooth transition from the Rebel XS. lolllposted almost 2 years ago
+@tightsandtea… and how important is the auto sensor cleaning as well? the T3 doesnt have it so i don’t know if that’s a big issues or not. to me, what matters is the price of the camera, video capability (nothing extreme) and smooth transition from the Rebel XS. lolllposted over 4 years ago

 Your sigma lens will work with a canon if it’s made for canon (ex. sigma for nikon, sigma for canon).
 I have a Canon T1i and I do both photos and video on it.
 It was very inexpensive too.
 The camera body isn’t going to determine how well it shoots at night or indoors, the lens is what determines that.
 The smaller the f.stop the more light you’ll let in.